University of Maribor

 • University libraries, computing centre, labs and research infrastructure

-• Student clubs, cultural events, music rooms and party spaces on campus
+• Student clubs, cultural events, music rooms and shared spaces for social activities on campus

 6. Accommodation

 The university offers dormitory housing in several student residences (Tyresa, Gosposvetska, Quadro campuses).
-Rooms are mostly double and rent is paid per semester; availability is limited and prioritized for Erasmus or incoming students.
-Many students choose private shared apartments nearby.
-Maribor is considered safe and student-friendly.
+Rooms are mostly double and rent is paid per semester.
+Availability is limited and priority is often given to Erasmus or incoming students.
+Many students also choose private shared apartments nearby, especially after arriving and assessing their daily commute and neighborhood fit.

 • Public dormitories: semester rent €636–918 + €5 move‑in fee, deposit €200